lkrzyzanek/quarkus-tekton-pipeline-example/README.md

 The goal is to use purely official tekton tasks and just configure the pipeline.

+EDIT: The official maven task doesn't  provide a way for local maven repo

 ## Pipeline design

 The pipeline consists of these steps:

 1. Clone git repo (git-clone)
+2. Compile project
+3. Test projects
-2. Compile, build and push image to repository (maven task + quarkus container plugin)
+2. Build and push image to repository (maven task + quarkus container plugin)

 ## Prerequisites